 Survival Kits for Senior Citizen Care – A Must Have At Home

 Survival kits for senior citizen care can save your life in an emergency.
 Hurricane Ida made its destructive landfall in the US state of Louisiana just over a year ago, forcing thousands of residents to abandon their homes.
-It was a stark reminder that most of us are ill-prepared when a natural disaster strikes, not to mention a pandemic.
+It was a stark reminder that most of us are ill-prepared when natural disasters strikes, not to mention a pandemic.

 Avoid getting into a comfort zone where you have everything you need within arm’s reach.
 Yet, a simple evacuation during a natural disaster can leave you without your essentials at a moment’s notice.